Winning Office Politics – 3 Tips that Scrum Masters Can Use

 The term Office politics is taboo for many professionals, as it is pervasive at any workplace.

-To put it simply, workplace politics centers on differences within employees at the workplace, differences in views and opinions, conflicts on various interests and perspectives, etc. Everything boils down to communications and relations in-between humans.
+To put it simply, workplace politics centres on differences within employees, differences in views and opinions, conflicts on various interests and perspectives, etc. Everything boils down to communications and relations in-between humans.

 You don’t have to be intimidated by office politics.
-Great Scrum Masters are professionals who have swiftly mastered the delicate art of convincingly winning in the field of office politics.
+On the contrary, great Scrum Masters are professionals who have swiftly mastered the delicate art of convincingly winning in the field of office politics.